Pavel Ermolinskij: Club career

 Pavel first appeared in a Úrvalsdeild karla game on 6 March 1998, at the age of only 11, when his father and head coach of Körfuknattleiksfélag ÍA, Alexander Ermolinskij, selected him for the 10-man squad against Njarðvík.
 At the time there were no rules regarding minimum age of players in the league.

 His next taste of the senior team was with Skallagrímur during the 2001–02 season when he appeared in 15 games, averaging 1.8 points per game.

 During the 2014-2015 season, Pavel averaged a triple-double in the Úrvalsdeild with 13.3 points, 10.5 rebounds and 10.3 assists per game in 15 regular season games.

 Pavel led the Úrvalsdeild karla in assists during the 2017-2018 season.
 On 28 April 2018 he won his sixth Icelandic championship after KR defeated Tindastóll in the Úrvalsdeild finals.
 It was the eighteenth straight playoffs series he won in the Úrvalsdeild playoffs.
 After sitting out the first three games of the 2018–2019 season, Pavel resumed training with KR in end of October.
 On 4 May 2019 he won his 7th national championship after KR beat ÍR in the Úrvalsdeild finals 3–2.

 On 13 August 2019, Pavel signed a 2-year contract with KR's Reykjavík rivals Valur.
 He started the season strong, with big fourth quarter performances in victories against Fjölnir and Þór Þorlákshöfn.
 On 25 October, he scored the game winning three pointer with 5 seconds left in an overtime victory against Tindastóll.
 On 5 January 2020, Pavel was 1 assist shy of the Úrvalsdeild record when he handed out 17 assists in a victory against Fjölnir.

 On 6 May 2022, he played his 100th Úrvalsdeild playoffs game when Valur defeated Tindastóll in game one of the 2022 Úrvalsdeild finals.
 On 18 May 2022, he won his eight national championship after Valur defeated Tindastóll in the Úrvalsdeild finals.

 On 22 August 2022, Pavel announced he would not return to Valur and in October, he announced his retirement from playing.

 National team career

 Pavel has played with the Icelandic national basketball team since 2004 and participated in EuroBasket 2015 and EuroBasket 2017.

 Coaching career

 Pavel served as an assistant coach for Valur during the 2021–22 season.

 On 14 January 2023, he was hired as the head coach of Tindastóll, replacing Vladimir Anzulović.
 On 18 May 2023, he guided Tindastóll to its first ever national championship.

 In June, he signed a 2-year contract extension with Tindastóll.
 In march, Pavel took an indefinite medical leave and missed the rest of the season.
 On 28 May 2024, both parties announced that he would no return the following season.

+In January 2026, he joined Grindavík, filling in as an assistant coach to Helgi Már Magnússon, who temporary took over as head coach while Jóhann Þór Ólafsson took a leave of absence due to an illness in his family.